CodeTF: One-stop Transformer Library for State-of-the-art Code LLMs: Related Work

-Code LLMs can be grouped into three primary architectures: encoder-only models \citep{codebert,graphcodebert,codemvp}, decoder-only models ~\citep{codexglue,codex,incoder,codegen}, and encoder-decoder models ~\citep{plbart,codet5,sptcode,natgen}.
-Encoder-only models excel in understanding tasks such as code retrieval \citep{csn}, while decoder-only models are well-suited for generation tasks like program synthesis \citep{codex,apps}.
-Although encoder-decoder models \citep{codet5,plbart} can be adapted for both code understanding and generation tasks, they don't always outperform decoder-only or encoder-only models.
-In CodeTF, we bundle a wide range of models that represent for different architectures into a unified interface.
+Code LLMs can be categorized into three primary architectures: encoder-only models~\citep{codebert,graphcodebert,codemvp}, decoder-only models~\citep{codexglue,codex,incoder,codegen}, and encoder-decoder models~\citep{plbart,codet5,sptcode,natgen}.
+Encoder-only models excel at understanding tasks such as code retrieval~\citep{csn} and clone detection, while decoder-only models are well-suited for generation tasks like program synthesis~\citep{codex,apps}.
+Encoder-decoder models~\citep{codet5,plbart} offer versatility for both understanding and generation but may not always outperform specialized architectures on individual tasks.
+CodeTF supports all three architecture families, enabling users to select the most appropriate model for their specific use case.

-\paragraph{Unified Library for Code Intelligence Tasks} Code LLMs have recently gained significant attention for addressing software engineering tasks.
-However, code intelligence encompasses a broader scope, combining the latest advances in artificial intelligence with traditional software engineering methods, such as static analysis, dynamic analysis, pointer analysis, and formal methods, to effectively tackle complex software engineering tasks.
-In the first version of CodeTF, our focus lies in bundling state-of-the-art LLMs for code with additional utilities for traditional software engineering methods, including AST parsers.

-Several other libraries with similar goals exist in the industry.
-NaturalCC~\cite{wan2022naturalcc} is a platform designed to facilitate NLP-based big code analysis research for training and reproduction.
-However, its usability is limited due to suboptimal design and challenges in extending its capabilities.
-HuggingFace Transformers~\cite{HuggingfaceTransformers} is a widely-known library that offers user-friendly interfaces for loading pretrained language models across various domains (computer vision, natural language processing, code, and time series), garnering significant attention from the research community.
-Nevertheless, its general nature may pose difficulties for users seeking features specifically tailored to the code domain.
-There are also other open-source repositories for code intelligence, such as CodeT5~\cite{codet5}, CodeGeeX~\cite{zheng2023codegeex}, CodeBERT~\cite{codebert}, and CodeXGLUE~\cite{codexglue}.
-However, most of these are not unified libraries for code intelligence but rather specific models with instructions on how to load the checkpoints.

-Table~\ref{tab:comparison} summarizes the comparison between CodeTF's key features with HuggingFace Transformers.
-It is important to note that HuggingFace Transformers (HF-T) is a comprehensive library encompassing state-of-the-art language models and utilities for multiple research domains.
-The comparison provided in Table~\ref{tab:comparison} focuses solely on the features related to the code domain, highlighting areas where HuggingFace Transformers may lack certain functionality.